Azathothas/Stars/README.md

 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) – Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [smallstep/cli](https://github.com/smallstep/cli) – 🧰  A zero trust swiss army knife for working with X509, OAuth, JWT, OATH OTP, etc.
 - [smmr-software/mabel](https://github.com/smmr-software/mabel) – A fancy BitTorrent client for the terminal
+- [soapiestwaffles/s3-nuke](https://github.com/soapiestwaffles/s3-nuke) – Nuke all the files and their versions from an S3 Bucket 💣🪣
 - [sorenisanerd/gotty](https://github.com/sorenisanerd/gotty) – Share your terminal as a web application
 - [sosedoff/pgweb](https://github.com/sosedoff/pgweb) – Cross-platform client for PostgreSQL databases
 - [sower-proxy/sower](https://github.com/sower-proxy/sower) – Sower is a cross-platform intelligent transparent proxy solution.